ctds-usyd/library-webscraping/_episodes/02-csssel.md

 XPath is able to select on the basis of descendants.
 Unlike CSS it is also able to:

-* select just the first (or any other offset) of a set of elements (`:nth-child` and `:nth-of-type` can only select the first with respect to a parent)
+* select just the first (or any other offset) of a set of elements. (`:nth-child` and `:nth-of-type` can only select the first with respect to a parent.)
+* select elements on the basis of the text they contain.
-* return the value of an attribute on a matched element
+* return the value of an attribute on a matched element.
-* return the text contained by matched elements
+* return the text contained by matched elements.

 These too require a general-purpose programming language to solve when using CSS selectors.

+> ## Extensions to CSS selectors
+> Some tools that are able to evaluate CSS selectors extend them in custom ways.
+For instance, the popular web scripting library, JQuery, allows users to select elements containing particular text with selectors like `address:contains('Cat')`.
+The Python web scraping framework Scrapy allows users to select the text of a matched element rather than the element itself by ending the selector with `::text`; it allows users to select an attribute with `::attr('attribute-name')`.
+>
+> If it is not supported by web browsers, a CSS selector extension is considered *non-standard*, or may be proposed in a new standardised version of CSS Selectors that has not yet been adopted by web browsers.
+See the World Wide Web Consortium (W3C) for all the technical details of the [latest CSS Selector standards](https://www.w3.org/TR/selectors/).
+{: .callout}

 # Tools to help composing CSS selectors